junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 use exit to exit

 ## How to check java version
 java --version

 ## How to check if docker is installed on the system
 docker --version

 ## How to start docker service
 sudo service docker start

 # Definitions

+## JDBC
+JDBC (Java Database Connectivity) is an API (Application Programming Interface) for the Java programming language that defines how a client may access a database.
+It provides methods for querying and updating data in a database, and is oriented towards relational databases.
+JDBC is a key part of the Java Standard Edition platform from Oracle Corporation.

 ## Java Annotations
 a form of metadata that provide data about a program but are not part of the program itself.
 Annotations have no direct effect on the operation of the code they annotate.
 However, they can be used by the compiler or at runtime by various tools and frameworks to generate code, configure frameworks, or apply certain checks.